Python web applications¶

 All new WSGI webshares will come with a dummy app in

-Edit this file to load your application.
+Edit this file to load your app into the

 If you make changes to the source code, you have to tell the webserver to restart the WSGI app by modifying the file time stamp on the WSGI entry point:

 If your app hosts static content, please inform us about the relative path(s)

 Our WSGI uses a virtual environment (venv), which contains any custom python packages and is activated by our webserver configuration.

 If your app needs custom python packages, please specify them in the requirements file.
 Our deployment will install the venv from the requirements.txt and automatically generate the freeze.txt file, which contains all package versions installed in the venv.
 The freeze.txt file is needed to reproducibly re-generate the exact state of the venv later, please do not modify this file.

 Should there be any changes in the requirements.txt file, we will have to generate a new venv, so please contact us in that case.

 Alternatively you can use SSH access to generate the venv yourself.
 After logging in via SSH, follow the exact steps below: